Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT: Results and Analysis

 \textbf{Real-world setup.} Our approach surpasses \textsc{xlm} in both language pairs.
 We observe that \textsc{re-lm} achieves at least $+8.3$ \textsc{bleu} over \textsc{xlm} for En-Mk.
 Our model was first pretrained on En and then fine-tuned on both En and Mk.
 Therefore, it has processed \textit{all} En and Mk sentences, obtaining a good cross-lingual representation.
 However, \textsc{xlm} is jointly trained on En and Mk.
 As a result, it overfits Mk before processing all En data. \textsc{re-lm} is similarly effective for En-Sq, achieving an improvement of at least $+9.3$ \textsc{bleu} over \textsc{xlm}.

 \textbf{Synthetic vs Real-world setup.} The effectiveness of \textsc{re-lm} is pronounced in the real-world setup.
 We identify two potential reasons.
 First, for En-De, $8$M En is used for \textsc{lm} pretraining, while for En-Mk and En-Sq, $68$M En is used.
 When \textsc{xlm} is trained on imbalanced \textsc{hmr-lmr} data, it overfits the \textsc{lmr} language.
 This is more evident for the En-Mk (or En-Sq) than for the En-De \textsc{xlm}, perhaps due to the larger data imbalance.
 Second, in En-De, we use high-quality corpora for both languages (NewsCrawl), whereas Mk and Sq are trained on low-quality CommonCrawl data.
-The fact that \textsc{re-mlm} outperforms \textsc{xlm} for Mk and Sq shows that it is more robust to noisy data than the \textsc{xlm}.
+The fact that \textsc{re-mlm} outperforms \textsc{xlm} for Mk and Sq shows that it is more robust to noisy data than the \textsc{xlm}. \enote{DS}{Not sure about the noisy data argument now, the languages being different may be the dominant factor for these results}